moviedoq/MV7h/Laboratory1/1016106015/README.md

 Swagger UI: http://127.0.0.1:5000/
 `

-* Example cURL commands are provided in the "Example Requests" section above.
+* Example cURL commands are provided in the "Example Payloads"

 ---